-Michael is a realtor with BST Realty, LLC.
+Michael is the owner of Four Rivers Realty Group.
 Michael's previous connections to individuals with disabilities called him to join Shangri-La's board.
-He was raised in a home with foster siblings with disabilities managed a 24-hour residential care home for adults with disabilities.
+He was raised in a home with foster siblings with disabilities and managed a 24-hour residential care home for adults with disabilities.

 "Those in our communities with disabilities and disadvantages need organizations like Shangri-La.
 I want to be part of that!
 I feel my leadership skills and knowledge of disabilities offer me an advantage in being able to help as a board member."